NateMack99/Apportionment/README.md

 This project was made entirely by me (Nate Mackintosh).

-To use the file, run:\n
+To use the file, run:

 **Apportionment.jar [input.csv] [#reps]**

 If the #reps argument is empty, the program will default to 435.